Who we are

 Determined to find ways to use the millions of tonnes of food waste destined for landfill each year, Claire discovered insects.

 With the support of The Myer Foundation, as an inaugural 2014 Myer Innovation Fellow, Claire conducted a feasibility study on the large scale use of insects to bioconvert Australian food waste into protein.
 Two years later, she formed HATCH Biosystems.

 HATCH has been working with Black Soldier Flies since 2016, developing unique IP to optimise efficiencies in large scale food waste bioconversion.

-HATCH has a passionate and dedicated Board, from blue chip companies, bringing a wealth of business, technical and strategic knowledge and expertise:
+HATCH has a passionate and dedicated Board and Advisory Team, from blue chip companies, bringing a wealth of business, technical and strategic knowledge and expertise:

-- Stan Leach - Leadership professional and former Principal of Vermont Secondary College
+Stan Leach - Former Principal of Vermont Secondary College ($16m T/O)

-We also benefit from the support of a highly skilled Advisory Team with expertise in chemical and mechanical engineering, rendering and aquaculture production.
+We also benefit from the support of highly skilled operations team with expertise in chemical and mechanical engineering, rendering and aquaculture production.

 HATCH has been a member of the EVO Consortium since 2017, which connects us to Black Soldier Fly companies and experts from around the world.